BlazejBatko/RPM-meter-arduino/README.md

 # RPM-meter-arduino

 Simple code for Arduino Project I made.
+Using Hall-Effect Sensor we can measure the speed of rotation.
+RPM (Revolutions per minute) – the number of revolutions per minute.

 # How to pin certain elements